AriFordsham/lens-wiki/Derivation.md

 Setters form a category, using `(.)` and `id` for composition and identity, but you can use the existing `(.)` and `id` from the `Prelude` for them (though they compose backwards).

 However, to gain that power we traded in other functionality.
-Knowing `f` is a `Functor` lets us instantiate the type arguments `a` and `b` to anything we want, over and over again, we also need to manually check any of the formerly free theorems we want to use with out `Setter`.
+Knowing `f` is a `Functor` lets us instantiate the type arguments `a` and `b` to anything we want, over and over again, we also need to manually check any of the formerly free theorems we want to use with our `Setter`.

 Many combinators for these are provided in [`Control.Lens.Setter`](https://github.com/ekmett/lens/blob/master/src/Control/Lens/Setter.hs).